microsoft/vscode-docs/docs/devcontainers/containers.md

 ### Open a folder on a remote Tunnel host in a container

-If you are using a Linux machine as a tunnel host, you can use the [Remote - Tunnels](/docs/remote/tunnels.md) and Dev Containers extensions together.
+You can use the [Remote - Tunnels](/docs/remote/tunnels.md) and Dev Containers extensions together to open a folder on your remote host inside of a container.
 You do not even need to have a Docker client installed locally.
 This is similar to the SSH host scenario above, but uses Remote - Tunnels instead.

 To do so: